Web Design

 Cheese

 Good Cheese is a small neighbourhood cheese, wine and fine foods shop in Toronto’s East Chinatown.
-Luke built it around the idea that discovery beats gatekeeping every time: no high brow/low brow divide, just all the best stuff.
-It’s the perfect spot to pick a few things up on your way home or pop in for a special occasion.
-They’re one of the only spots in the city with both cheese & wine expertise, offering regular tastings as well as a Cheese Club (and now Coffee Club).
-I've worked with Luke since 2021 when we first overhauled the site, rebuilding last year as Shopify had big upgrades & the shop itself had matured.
-It’s been so fun watching this neighbourhood shop become a full e-commerce operation while remaining unpretentious, curious and genuinely good.
+Luke doesn’t believe in a high brow/low brow divide.
+He just wants to share all the best stuff.
+The shop on Gerrard is the perfect spot to pick a few things up on your way home or pop in for a special occasion.
+They’re one of the only spots in the city with both cheese & wine expertise, offering regular tastings ++ a Cheese Club (and now Coffee Club).
+I've worked with Luke since 2021 when we first overhauled the site.
+He now has a real e-commerce operation while remaining unpretentious, curious and genuinely good.

 Offline comes Online